Tick, Tick... Boom! (film): Audience response

 Julia Delbel, writing for ComingSoon.net, observed that in a year of musical movie releases that saw films such as In the Heights, Dear Evan Hansen, and West Side Story, Tick, Tick...
 Boom! stood out for generating considerable buzz, whereas the other films struggled at the box office.
 She suggested the continued effect of the pandemic on movie theater attendance was to blame, noting the popularity of Miranda's Encanto following its release on Disney+ after underperforming at the box office, with Tick, Tick...
 Boom!s status as a streaming release making it more easily accessible to its audience.
+Between its release and June 2023, the film totaled 1.4 million hours watched.